MatteoBriscini/IOT-project/IOT_project3/iotDoc.md

 ### **Data generation**
 ![alt text](img\nodeRedschema1.png)<br>
-In this phase the flow will generate random data save it in a CSV file and send it locally through MQTT on the "challenge3/id_generator" topic with the following payload.
-If the inject named "timestamp" is enabled message will be sent with a rate of 1 message every 5 seconds.
+In this phase the flow will generate random data, it will save it in a CSV file and send it locally through MQTT on the "challenge3/id_generator" topic with the following payload.
+If the inject named "timestamp" is enabled, a message every 5 seconds will be sent.
 All the messages sent in this phase are saved in a CSV file, named [id_log.csv](csv\id_log.csv).
 ```
  {"id": 7781, "timestamp":1710930219} //message payload example